I’m Alex Pilon, a software engineering graduate and developer.

 Knowing a few people from the open source community or having a bunch¹ ² of meaningless small fry commits though doesn’t make you particularly part of the open source community.

-I’m rather familiar with the various factions organisations, enough packages, obscure Linux and co. factoids, etc. though.
+enough packages, obscure Linux and co. factoids, etc. though.

 I use Linux properly on the desktop, and I don’t see the big deal; it works, and you spend 99% of the time in browser, editor, or terminal.